sammersaqa/Hamster-Hotel/Readme.md

 - Created header navigation and hero section with background image

 ### Person Who Peer Reviewed Your Assignment
-**Reviewed by:** [Bryce Mack]: Nice layout, seems to be an issue with images popping up, though that may just be from my side, otherwise. great layout almost exactly liek the website.
+**Reviewed by:** [Bryce Mack]: Nice layout, seems to be an issue with images popping up, though that may just be from my side, otherwise. great layout almost exactly like the website. ***This has been fixed***